-DataEthics is a politically independent ThinkDoTank based in Denmark with a European (and global) outreach.
+DataEthics is a non-profit politically independent ThinkDoTank based in Denmark with a European (and global) outreach.

 The purpose of DataEthics is to ensure primacy of the human being in a world of data, based on a European legal and value-based framework.
 We do so by focusing on collecting, creating and communicating knowledge about data ethics in close interaction with international institutions, organisations and academia.